 Practices to avoid

-While it’s best to be pro-active and try to use research-based and positive practices, it can be a good idea to check that you’re not doing any unwise practices as well – such as those listed below.
+Though it is best to be proactive and try to use research-based, positive teaching practices, it is also a good idea to frequently examine our teaching beliefs and practices to ensure that we are working to mitigate implicit biases and to avoid unwise or inequitable practices – such as those listed below.

-- Don’t assume diversity and inclusion are only issues that faculty in some disciplines need to be concerned about.
+- Don’t assume diversity, equity, and inclusion are only issues that faculty in some disciplines need to be concerned about.
 They matter in all fields.

 - Don’t ignore it if a student makes a comment that insults or hurts another student or a whole group of people.
-Don’t use offensive language.
-Instead think carefully about how you want to respond to inflammatory remarks.
+Think carefully about how you want to respond to inflammatory remarks or difficult moments.

-- Don’t assume that individual students with any noticeable ethnic/racial minority identity want to (or even can) speak for a whole identity group.
+- Don’t assume that individual students can or want to speak for a whole identity group.

 - Don’t make assumptions about any type of student – such as X are going to need extra help or Y are going to excel.